 Appropriate records should be kept for each horse, as part of good business management, for the monitoring of each horse's workload, and for the maintenance of an efficient health-care program.

-a) It is advisable that the proprietor or manager contact Parks Victoria or the local Department of Economic Development, Jobs, Transport and Resources office, prior to leaving for a long ride, to check the appropriateness of the planned ride route and to advise of the expected ride duration, in the event that any dangers arise.
+a) It is advisable that the proprietor or manager contact Parks Victoria or the local department office, prior to leaving for a long ride, to check the appropriateness of the planned ride route and to advise of the expected ride duration, in the event that any dangers arise.
 The local police station may also be contacted to advise of the expected ride duration.
-If more than 20 horses will be on a ride in a State forest area, the manager or proprietor should contact the Department of Economic Development, Jobs, Transport and Resources for a permit application, prior to the ride.
+If more than 20 horses will be on a ride in a State forest area, the manager or proprietor should contact the department for a permit application, prior to the ride.

 b) Contingency plans should be in place for emergency situations and should include evacuation procedures, where appropriate.
 Such plans should be practised regularly.

 c) Staff should be aware of appropriate use of fires, creation of firebreaks and appropriate extinguishing of fires during rides.
 The supervisor should advise riders of appropriate smoking times and cigarette extinguishing methods.

 - fitted with headstalls (if the animals are trained to lead and tie up) with the lead of the headstall secured to the vehicle using a quick-release knot.

 b) Horses should not be transported for more than 8 hours unless they are in good health and have been pre-conditioned for prolonged travel.
 Prior to long periods of transportation, horses should be adequately fed and watered, be treated for internal and external parasites and have feet pared if necessary.